cronkitedata/cronkite-docs/docs/general/file-formats.md

 #### Traps

 Even when you do get the text out, there are often weird entities that are used for things like accents and other characters.
-For example, instead of a dash, "--", you'll see &mdash; or instead of an "&", you see "&amp;".
+For example, instead of a dash, "--", you'll see "<code>&mdash</code>;" or instead of an "&", you see "<code>&amp</code>;".
 This is particularly annoying in lists of names with accents and other non-standard characters.
 Converting between the various text encodings can also be a headache, but it's getting easier.
 (Old versions of Python choke on UTF-8 characters, like accents or smart quotes.)

 ### SQL dumps